Emerging Writer Member Profile

 Not on Facebook, not on Twitter, but you can check out my public postings on Instagram where I masquerade as: polly_tunnel

-One morning, I was in the kitchen at the back of the bungalow making myself a cup of tea.
-The backdoor stood wide open and my girls were outside playing on the tarmacked yard, it was a lovely warm spring day and I was happy to let them run around, the winter was long and gloomy and it was time they had some fun outdoors.
+I was in the kitchen of the bungalow making myself a cup of tea.
+The back door stood wide open and both my girls were outside playing on the tarmacked yard; it was a lovely warm spring day and I was happy to let them run around.
+The winter had been long and gloomy; it was time they had some fun outdoors.

 ‘So, for clarification purposes, can you perhaps give our listeners a definition of what exactly rape is, please?
-There seem to be so many conflicting opinions out there at the moment … it does make it very confusing for people, so perhaps you’d clarify that for us.’
+There seem to be so many conflicting opinions out there at the moment, which does make it very confusing for people, so perhaps you’d clarify that for us.’

-The presenter said, ‘Oh-kay … so, just to be clear and to be sure that I’ve understood you correctly, you’re saying that anytime two people have sex, without consent from both parties, that’s rape?’
+The presenter said, ‘Oh-kay, so just to be clear that I’ve understood you correctly, what you’re saying is that anytime two people have sex, without consent from both parties, that’s rape?’

 ‘Yes, that’s correct.
 The simplest definition of rape is exactly that: sex without the consent of both people.’